Advertisement

 How to Make Lime Mousse Cups

-1. Chill the tools and soften the cream cheese
+1. Chill the equipment and prep the limes

-Place your mixing bowl and beaters in the fridge for at least 10 minutes so the cream whips quickly.
+Place a medium metal or glass mixing bowl and beaters in the fridge for 10 minutes so the cream whips faster.

 2. Whip the cream for the mousse